A health care system addressing financial well-being as a key driver of family and child health.

 StreetCred launches its pilot site at Boston Medical Center, returning over $400,000 to nearly 200 families.

 Forty percent of children in the United States are low-income.
 Sixteen million, or one in five, are poor, with another one in five near poor.
 Poverty negatively affects children’s brains, learning, and health into adulthood, costing the US economy more than $500 billion annually in lost productivity and health expenditures.
 Safety net resources pull children and families out of poverty, but underutilization plagues America’s most effective programs.
+Cliff effects prevent families from saving and working toward economic goals.
+We leverage trust in health care providers paired with skilled community partners to empower people to confidently navigate the financial system.

 Consider one example:

 The Earned Income Tax Credit (EITC), a tax refund for working poor families, is considered one of the nation’s most effective anti-poverty programs.
-It is associated with improved infant and maternal health, higher employment rates of single mothers, improved K-12 school performance, and increased earnings when children reach adulthood.
+It is associated with improved infant and maternal health, higher employment rates of single mothers, improved K-12 school performance and increased earnings when children reach adulthood.

 Our Secret Sauce